-Impossible, you say?
-I wouldn’t disagree with such an assessment.
-But it’s not about getting it right on your first, your fourth, or even your hundredth attempt.
+When a user has an issue using your web site, it’s not the user’s fault; it’s your problem.
+Shut the fuck up and work to better your efforts!
+That said, it’s not about getting it right on your first, fourth, or even your hundredth attempt.
 It’s not even about success at all.
-It’s about wanting to understand, continuously improving on that understanding, all while accepting imperfection, and learning from your mistakes.
-The web is a very young medium and making mistakes is how we learn.
+It’s about trying our best, while accepting imperfection, and learning from our mistakes.
+The web is still a relatively young medium, and making mistakes is precisely how we learn.

-After all, if what one is unable to do continues to be used as a means of defining disability — problems with such a small minded and unfair approach aside — then every single human on the face of this planet is disabled.
-No one person does, can, or wants to do the exact same thing, the exact same way, as another.
-And any one person expecting any one way is, or should be, the only way to do anything is simply mistaken…
+After all, if what one is unable to do continues to be used as a means of describing disability, then think about this: every single individual on this planet is disabled.
+No one person does the same thing the exact same way as another.
+The reason why is of little consequence.
+Point is, any one person expecting any one way is, or should be the only way to do anything, is simply mistaken.

 - Jean-Bertrand Aristide in mid March 2011 speaking to his nation upon his latest return from exile to his completely beleaguered homeland of Haiti — referencing Fanmi Lavalas, the most popular political party in Haiti, being excluded from an election the country was soon to hold.
 Return to the inclusion is the answer quote link